tendai22/dpans94_ja/app.md

 The above implementation returns false for that test, even though the unsigned number 33000 is clearly  within the range {{32000 ..
 34000}}.

-The problem is that, in the incorrect implementation, the signed comparison < gives the wrong answer when 32000 is compared to 33000, because when those numbers are treated as signed numbers, 33000 is treated as negative 32536, while 32000 remains positive.
+The problem is that, in the incorrect implementation, the signed comparison &lt; gives the wrong answer when 32000 is compared to 33000, because when those numbers are treated as signed numbers, 33000 is treated as negative 32536, while 32000 remains positive.

     1 -5 5 WITHIN

-Replacing < with U< in the above implementation makes it work with unsigned numbers, but causes  problems with certain signed number ranges; in particular, the test:  would give an incorrect answer.
+Replacing &lt; with `U<` in the above implementation makes it work with unsigned numbers, but causes  problems with certain signed number ranges; in particular, the test:  would give an incorrect answer.

 For two’s-complement machines that ignore arithmetic overflow (most machines), the following  implementation works in all cases: